Jewelry Preservation Techniques

 - Location

-If you wear your jewelry more frequently like 2 to 3 times a week or even more, then cleaning every 30 days can be a good practice.
+If you wear your jewelry more frequently like 2 to 3 times a week or more, then cleaning every 30 days can be a good practice.
+For cleaning, just dip your jewelry in a warm bowl of water with soap.
+Once cleaned, take it out and rinse it with water.
+After that, dry with a soft cloth.

 When it comes to type of metals, silver and copper based jewelries require extensive cleaning as they can develop tarnishing over a shorter period of time.
 Apart from these two, yellow gold made in less than 14k can also develop tarnishing over time.
 So, it is better to do cleaning every 2 months.